TULiberalArts/History/pages/student-life.md

 <p>Awarded to a Temple University graduate student of military or diplomatic history.
 Preference is given to students who incorporate a study of technology into their work.</p>
 </details>

-<br>The Department also awards the Allen Davis Endowed Fellowship in Public History (an incoming Ph.D. student who is interested in public history).<br>
+<br>The department also awards the Allen Davis Endowed Fellowship in Public History to an incoming PhD student who is interested in public history.<br>

 ## Dissent in America Teach-Ins
 ![Dissent in America Teach-In]({{site.baseurl}}/media/resized history_teach in.png){:.responsive-img .img-right}
 Evolving from Prof. Ralph Young’s Dissent in America course, students gather to discuss the historical background to the current political situation in the world.
-The Teach-ins are held Fridays, 2:00 pm to 3:30 pm in 914 Gladfelter Hall (the Weigley Room).
+The Teach-ins are held Fridays, 2 p.m. to 3:30 p.m. in 914 Gladfelter Hall (the Weigley Room).
 Please check the [Temple University Calendar of Events](https://events.temple.edu/department/college-of-liberal-arts) at the beginning of the semester to see the teach-in schedule.
 - If you have a suggestion or idea for a speaker or topic, please fill out the following [form](https://form.jotform.com/81094750388161).
 - Follow the Dissent in America Teach-ins on [Facebook](https://www.facebook.com/pages/Dissent-in-America-Teach-in/1409419602625923)!